-If you’re a small business owner, you’re no doubt aware of the benefits of launching a website to promote your brand, sell your products, and handle customer relations.
+If you’re a small business owner, you’re no doubt aware of the benefits of launching and building a website with the best website builders to promote your brand, sell your products, and handle customer relations.

 If you lack a dedicated IT department or technical wizard in your organization, however, you'll probably have numerous questions relating to hosting and domain name registration.

 While our guide to the best web hosting services can help with acquiring hosting for your business, this step-by-step guide walks you through the key legal, practical, and creative considerations you’re likely to encounter when selecting, and registering, a domain name for your company.

 Before you begin with registering a domain name via the official registration process, the main preparation you need to undertake is likely to be conceptual, rather than practical.
 In order to design and build a successful website, you’ll need to be clear about the type of content you’ll be publishing.